 Off-Campus Housing.
-The Off-Campus/Commuter Housing Office is located in Room 316 of the Memorial Union and maintains an online database of rental property and roommate listings available to URI students, faculty, and staff.
-The Office is an on-campus resource for landlord and tenant questions and also provides information on resources available to off-campus students.
+The Commuter Housing Office is located in Room 316 of the Memorial Union and maintains an online database of rental property and roommate listings available to URI students, faculty, and staff.
+The Commuter Housing Office is an on-campus resource for landlord/tenant legal questions and provides information regarding resources available to commuter students.

 Undergraduate.
 The Student Senate is a legislative body that represents the undergraduate students to the administration and faculty.
 It oversees student organizations and provides funding for them by distributing a portion of the Student Services fee.
 The Senate Office is located in the Memorial Union, phone: 401.874.2261.
 URI’s Interfraternity Council supervises fraternity affairs, and the Panhellenic Association governs sorority life.